grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - [Kernel doc](https://www.kernel.org/doc/Documentation/sysctl/vm.txt)
 - [Side effects when increasing `vm.max_map_count`](https://www.suse.com/support/kb/doc/?id=000016692)

-### MimirRulerFailedRingCheck
+### FireRulerFailedRingCheck

 This alert occurs when a ruler is unable to validate whether or not it should claim ownership over the evaluation of a rule group.
 The most likely cause is that one of the rule ring entries is unhealthy.
 If this is the case proceed to the ring admin http page and forget the unhealth ruler.
 The other possible cause would be an error returned the ring client.
 If this is the case look into debugging the ring based on the in-use backend implementation.

 When using Memberlist as KV store for hash rings, ensure that Memberlist is working correctly.
-See instructions for [`MimirGossipMembersMismatch`](#MimirGossipMembersMismatch) alert.
+See instructions for [`FireGossipMembersMismatch`](#FireGossipMembersMismatch) alert.

-### MimirRulerTooManyFailedPushes
+### FireRulerTooManyFailedPushes

 This alert fires when rulers cannot push new samples (result of rule evaluation) to ingesters.

-In general, pushing samples can fail due to problems with Mimir operations (eg. too many ingesters have crashed, and ruler cannot write samples to them), or due to problems with resulting data (eg. user hitting limit for number of series, out of order samples, etc.).
+In general, pushing samples can fail due to problems with Fire operations (eg. too many ingesters have crashed, and ruler cannot write samples to them), or due to problems with resulting data (eg. user hitting limit for number of series, out of order samples, etc.).
 This alert fires only for first kind of problems, and not for problems caused by limits or invalid rules.

 How to **fix** it:

 - Investigate the ruler logs to find out the reason why ruler cannot write samples.
 Note that ruler logs all push errors, including "user errors", but those are not causing the alert to fire.
 Focus on problems with ingesters.
 - When using Memberlist as KV store for hash rings, ensure that Memberlist is working correctly.
-See instructions for [`MimirGossipMembersMismatch`](#MimirGossipMembersMismatch) alert.
+See instructions for [`FireGossipMembersMismatch`](#FireGossipMembersMismatch) alert.

-### MimirRulerTooManyFailedQueries
+### FireRulerTooManyFailedQueries

 This alert fires when rulers fail to evaluate rule queries.